CS-Dept-BGSU/Cool-Game/README.md

    val documentId = "abcd"
    ```

 7. Go to the Google Cloud Console and go to the same "service account".
 Get the email address (y) of the "service account".
 Note that this email address (y) is long (ending with *.iam.gserviceaccount.com) and it is different than app owner's gmail id (x).
-Then, go to the google doc at https://docs.google.com/document/d/abcd/ and click on the "Share" button and give the service account email id (y) edit permission.
+Then, go to the google doc at https://docs.google.com/document/d/abcd/ and click on the "Share" button and give the edit permission to the service account email id (y).
 8. Build and run the application

 ### Required Permissions